nthdeg/redox/README.md

 ```
 ## Using the Tools

-Chnage port declarations and launch server (line 165 & 179).
+Change port declarations (line 264 - 265 Server side, and line 147 on the implant) and launch server.

-Run client with matchig port and your server IP.
+Place implant on desired device and run the program.

 For quickly running the project, go into each project directory and execute:
 ```